 There are two main categories of humidifiers, warm mist and cool mist.
 They essentially do the same thing, but in different ways.
 There are pros and cons to each, so you will have to decide which type is right for you.

-The National Institutes of Health recommends the use of cool mist humidifiers in homes with children because of the risk of burns when using warm mist humidifiers or steam vaporizers.
+The National Institutes of Health now recommends the use of cool mist humidifiers for everyone, but especially in homes with children, because of the risk of burns when using warm mist humidifiers or steam vaporizers.

 Cool Mist Humidifiers

 Cool mist humidifiers are an effective way to humidify your home and relieve congestion, dry throats and skin.
 There are three types of cool mist humidifiers.